philipkobernik/cyclone-granny/README.md

 dependencies:
 - imp.push external (get it from https://github.com/impsnldavid/imp.push)
+- jit.mo external (get it from the Max package manager)
 - lowkeyNW external (get it from the Max package manager)

 ![alt text][CycloneImage]